bobinrinder/react-keyboard-input-hook/README.md

 A [React Hook](https://reactjs.org/docs/hooks-intro.html) to easily work with keyboard inputs.
 This library was originally built for controlling input from a Fire TV remote but it is now flexible for any keyboard input that works with key codes.

+Note: As the `keypress` event is [deprecated](https://developer.mozilla.org/en-US/docs/Web/API/Document/keypress_event) this library does not support it.

 ## Demo

 An example and quick start is at [https://github.com/bobinrinder/react-fire-tv-web-app-example](https://github.com/bobinrinder/react-fire-tv-web-app-example)